microsoft/FluidFramework/BREAKING.md

 ### ITelemetryLogger Remove redundant methods
 Remove deprecated `shipAssert` `debugAssert` `logException` `logGenericError` in favor of `sendErrorEvent` as they provide the same behavior and semantics as `sendErrorEvent`and in general are relatively unused.
 These methods were deprecated in 0.36.

+### fileOverwrittenInStorage
+Please use `DriverErrorType.fileOverwrittenInStorage` instead of `OdspErrorType.epochVersionMismatch`

 ## 0.38 Breaking changes
 - [IPersistedCache changes](#IPersistedCache-changes)